atwave-web/at-wave-gtm-template-2/README.md

 ![](https://colony-recorder.s3.amazonaws.com/scribe_documents/c4f94cd7-cb51-4122-9005-6cb665f54408/actions/1088682f-cf01-4c7d-8ee1-0df77080aee5/cropped_screenshot_$1635439257.jpeg)

-**33. Enter the Event ID provided by AtWave specific to this conversion.
+**33. Enter the Event ID provided by Atwave specific to this conversion.
 For our example, "12" is the Event ID specifically assigned to our contact form submit conversion.
 If you have multiple conversions, you should have a different Event ID for each one.**